Overview

 2017 – Hemophilia Alliance Network Services (HANS) is formed

-- Hemophilia Alliance invites patients to their Hill Day
+- Hemophilia Alliance brings patients to our Hill Day

 2019 – Jennifer Borrillo becomes board Chair